 I know what my best destiny is, of course.
 (Writing.
 It’s writing.
 Do I EVEN have to point this out?)
 But it’s also what I don’t spend the majority of my time doing.
 I have a day job, a good one.
 It’s enjoyable, I work with good people, and it lets me add to my skills—I don’t ever want to stop learning new things—and it provides a safety net in unsettled and uncertain times.

 A day job, though, means that Monday through Friday, your days and your time are spoken for by someone else.
 I’m also a creative writing teacher, which takes up another ten or so hours a week.
 (To be honest, that’s an underestimate.)
 Between those two things and all the mundane tasks that go into everyday life, I look at the vanishingly small amount of time leftover for writing and wonder: How do I keep working toward that best destiny?

 Something else I know about me, though: I get more creative when I have to operate within constraints.
 Having to find the narrow windows of time where I can write has reminded me of this.
 I think of it like the poet working within a form, meter, and rhyme scheme, or the painter working within the dimensions of a canvas.
 If I have a time limit, I will get things done within that.

 Time constraints also remind me of something my former boss Elizabeth told me: The perfect is the enemy of the good.
 I could tinker and tinker and rewrite something endlessly if I wanted to, but I’d never finish anything.

-If our best destiny were a destination, we can’t always take the direct route to it.
+If we think of our best destiny as a destination, we can’t always take the direct route to it.
 We have to make compromises, defer things, choose a detour when there’s a roadblock in the way, like real life.

 When we know what our best destiny is, though, we can’t ignore it.
 We can try, but that really doesn’t work for long.
 I think at heart we know that anything else is a waste of material.